Mroxny/Cyber_Four/README.md

 # Cyber Four (Alpha)

-"Cyber Four" is a simple Roguelike game for mobile platforms (iPhones coming soon).
+"Cyber Four" is a simple Roguelike game for mobile platforms (iPhones coming soon).<br/>

 [![Google Play Store](https://mroxny.github.io/assets/images/google-play-badge.png)](https://play.google.com/store/apps/details?id=com.mroxny.CyberFour&gl=PL)

 Description
 ====
+***`BAD PRACTICE WARNING.
+The source code was written by me a long time ago, when I was still learning how to code.`***

 In "Cyber Four", you can become one of the four bounty hunters of the future.
 Fight gangsters and members of evil organizations to survive in a world corrupted by technology.
 Use all kinds of weapons to destroy your enemies.